MostafaMohamed666/C-project-Bank-system/README.md

-# C-project-Bank-system
-you can view the report file for full detail of the project
+You can view the report file for full detail of the project